 I. INTRODUCTION I frequently meet people who refuse to believe that the American college generosity system even exists, or that its results can be as wonderful for middle and lower income families as they really are.
 So, I've come up with a way to use the lives of four living Americans, men whose backgrounds are well known, to make my point.
 In this page I will analyze the college costs and available financial aid for our last four presidents: Bill Clinton, George W. Bush, Barack Obama, and Donald Trump.
 American presidents historically attend superb colleges, which was definitely true of these four presidents, and none of them attended the same schools.
 You might guess, as I did, that their years of graduation were spread around over a number of decades.
-But we would have all been wrong, since three of these four presidents graduated exactly fifty years ago, in the spring of 1968.
+But we would have all been wrong, since three of these four presidents graduated exactly fifty-one years ago, in the spring of 1968.
 However, we're not going to let their actual graduation dates bother us, because my point will concern the costs of their educations today.
 For example, I don't know - and you don't care - what Bill Clinton's college costs and aid were at Georgetown for the 1964/1965 academic year.
 But, by using Georgetown's Net Price Calculator, I can make a very accurate estimate of what his costs and aid would be at Georgetown this year.
 So, I'm going to make my point by having a little bit of fun with the clock.
-Specifically, I'm going to move the clock forward a lot of years and assume that each of these four former presidents just graduated from high school in June of 2018.
+Specifically, I'm going to move the clock forward a lot of years and assume that each of these four former presidents just graduated from high school in June of 2019.
 Then, by using the Net Price Calculator programs at each of the schools where they ultimately graduated, and by making some fair assumptions concerning the incomes and assets of each of their families, I can make a very accurate prediction of their net costs and aid for their freshman years at the four colleges.
 My point here is to give middle and lower income American families hope.
 Because, by studying the example of these four former presidents, especially the two presidents who needed significant financial aid to complete their educations, they will learn the most significant lesson this website teaches: Hope is true, and despair is false.
 But, before I accomplish that worthy goal, I'm going to take time out for a good, solid, five-minute whine.

 III.
-BACKGROUND All of our last four Presidents of the United States attended and graduated from top-quality American colleges and universities.
+BACKGROUND All of our last four presidents attended and graduated from top-quality American colleges and universities.
 Each of the schools where they graduated offers exclusively need-based aid, and no merit-based aid.
 This means that all four of these schools assume all their accepted applicants are equally "meritorious", and the amount of any financial aid they award is based solely on the financial need of the individual applicant's family.
-The families of two of these former presidents, George W. Bush and Donald Trump, were wealthy.
-They had no financial need, so those two families "paid sticker" - meaning they paid the published cost - at those colleges for their sons' educations.
+The families of two of these presidents, George W. Bush and Donald Trump, were wealthy.
+Neither had any financial need, so those two families "paid sticker" - meaning they paid the published cost - at those colleges for their sons' educations.
 But, the families of the other two former presidents, Bill Clinton and Barack Obama, were not wealthy at all.
 The Clinton and Obama families would both fall into my low income range - meaning they weren't destitute, but they definitely needed significant assistance for their sons to attend top-quality American colleges.
 And their colleges came through for them back then as you will see that they do for their students today.

 IV.
 THE TAKEAWAY So, what's the takeaway?
 What can we learn from this that's worth telling others?
 What can we say to help the best dreams of kids from lower and middle income American families come true - today's kids who are just like Bill Clinton and Barack Obama were back then?
 We can understand that the system of American college generosity is as alive today as it was when it began in 1638, and we can tell them - right out loud - that its fruits are within their reach right now.

 Copyright 2021, Mark Warns, All Rights Reserved